yookue/ant-buddy-pro/README.md

 ## Quickstart

-You can install ant-buddy-pro package in your existing React project as follows:
+You can install `ant-buddy-pro` package in your existing React project as follows:

 ```bash
 $ npm install @yookue/ant-buddy-pro --save
 ```

-Then, you may import components of ant-buddy-pro as follows:
+Then, you may import components of `ant-buddy-pro` as follows:

 ```jsx | pure
 import {FooBar} from '@yookue/ant-buddy-pro';
 ```

-Enjoy your journey in coding your projects with ant-buddy-pro. ✌️
+Enjoy your journey in coding your projects with `ant-buddy-pro`. ✌️

 ## Document